erin-smith/Aspiration/aspiration/README.md

 ## 🚀 Quick start

-- make sure you're using node 12, and from the inner aspiration file, open the terminal.
+- Download the file and open in VScode.
+From the inner aspiration file, open the terminal.
 - `npm install`
 - `npm start`

-Your site is now running at `http://localhost:3000`!
+Your site is now running at `http://localhost:3000`

 ## About .env

 Environment variables:

 SKIP_PREFLIGHT_CHECK

 REACT_APP_GITHUB_API_TOKEN

 ## Unit Test